 Dubai hotels attached to shopping malls

-- Sheraton at Mall of the Emirates, or top end the Kempinski
+- Sheraton at Mall of the Emirates, or top-end hotel, even with a ski lodge suite, try the Kempinski

 - Address Dubai Mall and Address Downtown – attached to Dubai Mall